mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 While WebSockets are not really new technology, but specification went through few incompatible iterations and finally was accepted in form of [RFC 6455](http://tools.ietf.org/html/rfc6455).

 In a nutshell, WebSocket is bi-directional connection between server and client over established TCP connection.
-Connection is established using ordinary HTTP handshake (with additional WebSocket-related headers) and has additional protocol-level framing, so it is not just raw TCP connection opened from the browser.
+Connection is established using ordinary HTTP handshake (with additional WebSocket-related headers) and has additional protocol-level framing, so it is more than just a raw TCP connection opened from the browser.

 Biggest problem of the WebSocket protocol is support by browsers, firewalls, proxies and anti-viruses.